nbrest/kamehouse/docker-setup.md

 You can then run the image as mentioned above either with temporary or permanent container.

 *********************

+## Sync ssh keys between host and container

+- When running the script `docker-run-kamehouse.sh` with `-c`, the container is setup to execute certain commands in the host.
+Such as starting and stopping vlc player, shutdown, reboot, suspend and others.
+By default in most profiles, the container is setup to execute the commands within the container
+- Those commands are executed through ssh from the docker container to the host.
+For those commands to be executed successfully, the ssh keys need to be synchronized between the host and the container.
+To do that, execute the script `docker-reinit-container-data-from-host.sh -s` from the host with the `-s` argument to only resync the ssh keys

+*********************

 ## Other useful docker scripts